zyx/manual/Metadata.md

 *Array of strings.
 Optional.*

 List of tags representing the functions and/or properties of the module.
-All tags must match the [list of allowed tags](https://github.com/VCVRack/Rack/blob/v1/src/plugin.cpp#L540) in Rack, case insensitive.
+All tags must match the [list of allowed tags](https://github.com/VCVRack/Rack/blob/v1/src/plugin.cpp#L540) in Rack, case-insensitive.

 ## `.modules[].description`